prof-welch-psu-ist/minesweeper2030/README.md

 will generally just be the singular expression "implementing" a given method.

-Some of the data structures used in here (for encapsulating either a success value or a failure encountered) are very weird (re: the `Result` type from the immutableadts pkg).
+Some of the data structures used in here (for encapsulating either a success value or a failure encountered) are perhaps the most unfamiliar concepts, e.g.: the `Result` type from the immutableadts pkg).

-Perhaps the most byzantine part here: the use of types like these to encapsulate "bad" or "erroneous" values from functions.
+Perhaps the most 'byzantine' part here: the use of types like these to encapsulate "bad" or "erroneous" values from functions.
 E.g., instead of `div(2, 0)` throwing an illegal argument exception (which is 'impure' as it has an effect to IO -- the console), in this style `div` would return a `Result<Int, ErrMsg>` where error